whosonfirst/whosonfirst-www-spelunker/README.md

 ### Data sources

 The convention is to store all Who's On First (WOF) data in a root `/usr/local/mapzen/whosonfirst-data` directory.
 That is however just a convention.
-For the purposes of the we care about the location of WOF data in three places:
+For the purposes of the spelunker we care about the location of WOF data in three places:

 * The indexing scripts for storing WOF data in one or more database (like Elasticsearch)
 * The config file for the webserver (nginx) so that it knows how to resolve requests for a WOF document